Ayurvedic Diet to Prepare You for Your First Pregnancy

 • Consume Bala, Gokharu, Lajjalu, Musta, Nagkeshar powder, and honey

-• During this month, all parts of the foetus are extremely well developed
+• During this month, all parts of the fetus are extremely well developed

 • Consume water chestnut (Trapa Bispinosa), grapes, lotus, sugar, musta, and a Jeshthamadhu decoction